 How Mileage Affects Your Car Insurance Rates

-Do Insurance Companies Use Mileage to Determine Your Premium Rates?
+Do Insurance Companies Always Use Mileage to Determine Your Premium Rates?

 Which States Do Motorists See the Highest (or Lowest) Savings Based on Mileage?

-According to U.S. News and World Report, there are five states where people save the most for low-mileage drivers:
+According to U.S. News and World Report, there are five states where people save the most money as low-mileage motorists:

 - California - 16.5 percent